Skip to main content

 Manager, Center for Digital History

-Dr. Montgomery manages Mount Vernon's Center for Digital History and initially came to Mount Vernon to help create ARGO: American Revolutionary Geographies Online.
+Dr. Alexandra L. Montgomery manages Mount Vernon's Center for Digital History and initially came to Mount Vernon to help create ARGO: American Revolutionary Geographies Online.
 In additon to her work in digital history and mapping, she has published and lectured extensively on topics relating to land, settler expansion, and imperial policy in colonial North America.
-She holds a Ph.D. in Early American History from the University of Pennsylvania and an MA and BA in History from Dalhousie University in Canada.
+She holds a Ph.D. in Early American History from the University of Pennsylvania and an M.A. and B.A. in History from Dalhousie University in Canada.

 Dean Norton